 - Think of a project.
 This might involve extending work you have done in a previous literature course: What authors, historical periods, or genres do you find most interesting?
 What theoretical problems or other puzzles do you want to tackle?

 - Identify some of the key texts for this project.

 - Talk to a faculty member who may be interested in working with you on this project.
 This faculty member may be able to give you advice on fine-tuning the project proposal.
 This faculty member may or may not also agree to work with you on the project.
-(Don't worry; we have a system for getting you connected with potential faculty committee members.
-Note, however, that there is no guarantee that you will be connected with a faculty member; working on the Senior Thesis is voluntary for faculty members; it requires a time commitment over and above other teaching and departmental obligations.)
+(Don't worry: we have a system for connecting you with potential faculty committee members.
+Note, however, that you’ll need to engage the attention of a faculty member with a compelling project proposal.
+Working on the Senior Thesis is voluntary extra labor for faculty members; it requires a time commitment over and above other teaching and departmental obligations.)

-- After reviewing the materials, the Literature Program Director will sign off on the proposal and finalize faculty selection.
+- After reviewing the materials, the Literature Program Director will sign off on the proposal and approve the committee.

-- Faculty committee members will sign the commitment document that goes to the Advisors.
+- Faculty committee members will sign the commitment document, which will go to the English Department Advisors.

-You will now be able to register for Advanced Research in Literature.
+You will now be able to register for the Senior Honors Thesis!